Coding and Consistent Financial Reporting (CFR)

 Types of Capital Expenditure Capital Item Code to use Types of Revenue Expenditure Structural maintenance of playgrounds or increasing size of playground C225/C226 or C251/C252 Routine maintenance of playgrounds (e.g. filling potholes) Extending a building C225/C226 or C251/C252 Maintaining a building (re-pointing, repairing minor cracks, painting etc.) Structural repairs on a building, where the value has been written down in the accounts to reflect damage C225/C226 or C251/C252 Repairs for damage not reflected by a reduction in the value of the building in the accounts Major refurbishment or overhauls that extend the life or value of an asset beyond its previously assessed standard C225/C226 or C251/C252 Painting and decorating, routine maintenance Re-roofing of buildings C225/C226 or C251/C252 Roof repairs or replacing broken tiles Upgrading poor quality old fencing with new, higher quality ones C225/C226 or C251/C252 Fencing repairs or replacement of broken sections Upgrading poor quality old windows with new, higher quality ones C225/C226 or C251/C252 Window repairs or replacement of broken windows Installation of central heating C225/C226 or C251/C252 Replacement of central heating or broken parts of a heating system Improvement of floor structures C225/C226 or C251/C252 Floor coverings (unless part of major refurbishment) Installations of new kitchens or toilet facilities C225/C226 or C251/C252 Repairs or replacement of kitchen or toilet fittings Installation of a new water supply services/equipment C225/C226 or C251/C252 Repairs or replacement of water supply services/equipment Remodelling to make a building/rooms fit-for-purpose that otherwise would not be C225/C226 or C251/C252 Remodelling that does not significantly affect the service provided Purchase of fixed furniture and equipment (inc. signage and shelving) C225/C226 or C251/C252 Repairs to fixed furniture or equipment Legal and project management fees, architects’, surveyors’ and engineers’ fees where directly attributable to an enhancement (including recharges of DCC staff time for these purposes) C420/C421/C424 or C451/C452/C455 Feasibility studies and finance fees Planning and building regulations fees (for capital schemes above) C473 Planning and building regulation fees (for revenue works above) Purchase of new removable furniture and equipment C601/C602 Repairs to furniture or equipment Purchase of ICT hardware (Servers, PC, laptops, tablets) C610 Repairs/servicing of ICT hardware Purchase of ICT peripherals (printers, ICT whiteboards, etc) C611 Repairs/servicing of ICT peripherals Installation of new IT or phone network C612 Repairs/servicing of IT or phone network Purchase of new minibus (maximum of 16 passengers) C634 Maintenance, servicing, ongoing costs (e.g. road tax, petrol) Purchase of ICT software where licence period over 1 year C701/C702 ICT software where the licence period is 1 year or less or website designsFAQs

-Once you have been given a username and password, you will then need to register with the Schools Finance Team.
-This is a simple online form which will ask only for your name, username (the same username as the one when you log into the Source), associated school and email address that you entered when registering.
-An email will then be sent to you once the account has been set-up on the journal transfer system.
-At this stage you will be able to log-on to the school journal transfer system and it will recognise your name and associated school, which can be seen at the top of the page.
+Once the account has been set-up on the journal transfer system, an email confirmation will be sent to you.
+You will then be able to log-on to the school journal transfer system and it will recognise your name and associated school, which can be seen at the top of the page.

 You will then be required to complete the form by completing the following steps: